zeid-hub/python-p3-v2-orm-properties/README.md

 - The `Department` name and location must be non-empty strings.
 - The `Employee` name and and job title must be non-empty strings.
-- The `Employee` department must reference `Department` object that has been persisted to the database.
+- The `Employee` department_id must be a foreign key reference to a `Department` object that has been persisted to the database.

-We have a choice of either performing validation within the database schema itself, or validating within our Python classes prior to persisting object data to the database.
-We'll pick the later approach, validating within the Python classes.
-We'll do this by evolving the attributes to be managed by property methods.
-The setter methods will ensure the attributes are assigned valid values.
+We'll evolve the attributes to be managed by property methods, with setter methods that ensure the attributes are assigned valid values.

 ---